AdroitAnandAI/ML-Algorithms-in-MATLAB/README.md

     %  Perform a single gradient step on the parameter vector
     %               theta.
-    %
-    %  While debugging, it can be useful to print out the values
-    %       of the cost function (computeCost) and gradient here.
-    %

     %%This is non vectorized implementation of gradient descent
 %     a = theta(1) - X(:,1)'*(X*theta- y)*(alpha/m);